Peter McNamara : Represented Artist

 McNamara has a growing number of works published by Wirripang Pty Ltd and Alexander Street Press.
 He also has a growing number of commissions from various artistic bodies and ensembles nationally and internationally.
 This includes the development and recording of his major song cycle work De Rerum Natura, funded by the Classical Association of NSW, The Myer Foundation, APRA AMCOS and Mr Charles Fairchild.
 Also, the works Perpetual Inertia for the Dutch Orchestra and Ensemble Academy, Der Ost-Westspiegel for international accordion virtuoso James Crabb and The German Hills for Ensemble Offspring.
 In 2006 and 2012, he was the composer-in-residence at the Campbelltown Arts Centre.

-McNamara numerous awards include the 2015 APRA Professional Development Award, the Gallipoli Songs Prize in 2014 (The General's Garden), second place at the 2011 Young Composers Meeting with Orkest de Ereprijs (Cross Modifications), the 2008 2MBS-FM composition award for Orchestra (Modes of Deception), the 2007 Betty Amsden Award for Orchestra (Auftauchen der Nacht) and second place in the 2007 Asian Composers League Young Composers Awards (Landscape of Diffracted Colours).
+McNamara's numerous awards include the 2015 APRA Professional Development Award, the Gallipoli Songs Prize in 2014 (The General's Garden), second place at the 2011 Orkest de Ereprijs Young Composers Meeting (Cross Modifications), the 2008 2MBS-FM composition award for Orchestra (Modes of Deception), the 2007 Betty Amsden Award for Orchestra (Auftauchen der Nacht) and second place in the 2007 Asian Composers League Young Composers Awards (Landscape of Diffracted Colours).
 McNamara also received a High Credit from the Lepo Sumera International Composition Contest in 2003 for his orchestral work Shadows of Fallacy.